Kim Fowley: 1960s

 During the early 1960s, Fowley was involved as co-producer/co-publisher with a string of successful records produced in Los Angeles.
-With Gary S. Paxton he recorded the novelty song "Alley Oop", which reached # 1 on the charts in 1960 and was credited to the non-existent group the Hollywood Argyles.
-In 1961 he co-produced the instrumental "Like, Long Hair", arranged by Paxton, which became a #38 hit for Paul Revere and the Raiders.
-He arranged "Nut Rocker" for B. Bumble and the Stingers, which became a # 1 hit in the UK in 1962 and talent scouted "Papa-Oom-Mow-Mow", a #48 hit for the Rivingtons.
-The following year he produced "Popsicles and Icicles" by The Murmaids, which reached #3 in the charts in 1963 and which was written by a pre-Bread David Gates, then a session musician and songwriter who had met Fowley while Kim was hitchhiking in Los Angeles.
+With Gary S. Paxton he recorded the novelty song "Alley Oop", which reached No. 1 on the charts in 1960 and was credited to the non-existent group the Hollywood Argyles.
+In 1961 he co-produced the instrumental "Like, Long Hair", arranged by Paxton, which became a No. 38 hit for Paul Revere and the Raiders.
+He arranged "Nut Rocker" for B. Bumble and the Stingers, which became a No. 1 hit in the UK in 1962 and talent scouted "Papa-Oom-Mow-Mow", a No. 48 hit for the Rivingtons.
+The following year he produced "Popsicles and Icicles" by the Murmaids, which reached No. 3 in the charts in 1963 and which was written by a pre-Bread David Gates, then a session musician and songwriter who had met Fowley while Kim was hitchhiking in Los Angeles.

 During the mid-1960s, Fowley publicized/consulted singer P.J.
 Proby and relocated for a time to London, England.
 Fowley wrote the lyrics for the song "Portobello Road", the B-side of Cat Stevens' first single, "I Love My Dog".
 He produced a Them spin-off band led by two ex-Them members, brothers Pat and Jackie McAuley (who were only allowed to use the band name Other Them in the UK, but called themselves Them on the European continent, releasing an album called Them Belfast Gypsies and a single "Let's Freak Out" under the name Freaks of Nature); an early incarnation of Slade known as the N'Betweens; Soft Machine (he produced "Love Makes Sweet Music", their first single); and the Lancasters, an instrumental rock group featuring a young Ritchie Blackmore.
 He worked with an up-and-coming band, the Farinas, and renamed them "Family".

-In London around 1967 Fowley collaborated with The Seekers guitarist/arranger Keith Potger.
+In London around 1967 Fowley collaborated with the Seekers' guitarist/arranger Keith Potger.
 Together (with Potger writing under the nom de plume John Martin) they wrote the lyrics to "Emerald City".
 Potger has said the song was originally quite unlike the eventual Seekers single, and that he heavily "Seeker-ized" the arrangement before presenting it to the group.
 The tune was based on the "Ode To Joy" theme from Beethoven's ninth ("Choral") symphony.

 Fowley worked on occasion as a recording artist in the 1960s, issuing albums such as Love Is Alive and Well.
 In 1965, he wrote and produced a song about the psychedelic experience, "The Trip".
 In 1966 Fowley and Gail Sloatman (later Gail Zappa) recorded a spoken word single as "Bunny and Bear".
 The record is a satire of Sonny and Cher.